skywalkerSam/next-gallery/README.md

 ## Error Log Archive

-1. [DEV]: i have no clue about this, it happens unexpectedly.
-One minute it's working fine and another it's not anymore. **/gallery** is effected. *error.tsx* comes to the rescue but, no aid. and the funny part is that after some time, it just somehow magically works, the error's gone.) - wtf?
+1. [DEV]: I have no clue about this particular error because it happens unexpectedly.
+One minute it's working fine and another it's not. **/gallery** is effected. _error.tsx_ comes to the rescue but, no aid.
+One error route to another and the loop continues.
+And the funny part is that after some time it just somehow magically works, the error's gone.) - wtf?
     ` ⨯ [Error: [object Object]] { digest: '2626315493' }`

 Until next time.)